Man stabbed following altercation in an Uber

-WEST HARTFORD, CT (WFSB) – A man was stabbed at a West Hartford Shell Gas station early Saturday morning.
+HARTFORD, Conn.
+(WFSB) - A man was stabbed at a West Hartford Shell Gas station early Saturday morning.

 Officers were called to a Shell Gas Station at 905 Farmington Avenue around midnight.
 When officers arrived, they found one man with stab wounds.